Hamoda96/RecordPeople/README.md

-# peopleRecord
+# RecordPeople

-peopleRecord is an Android application designed to manage personal information.
+RecordPeople is an Android application designed to manage personal information.
 It features two main screens implemented both in Jetpack Compose and XML layouts.

 ## Features